hadmacker/asd_notes/README.md

 * **Electroconvulsive Therapy**: Electroconvulsive Therapy [Mayo Clinic](https://www.mayoclinic.org/tests-procedures/electroconvulsive-therapy/about/pac-20393894)
   > Electroconvulsive therapy (ECT) is a procedure, done under general anesthesia, in which small electric currents are passed through the brain, intentionally triggering a brief seizure.
 ECT seems to cause changes in brain chemistry that can quickly reverse symptoms of certain mental health conditions.
 * **Etiology**: the cause or set of causes for a disease or condition
+* **Extrapyramidal Effects**: [WebMD](https://www.webmd.com/schizophrenia/what-are-extrapyramidal-effects) Uncontrollable involuntary movements
 * **GDD**: See Global Development Delay
 * **Genotype**: Genetic traits
+* **Gestalt Language Processing**: A form of language development that starts with whole memorized phrases instead of individual words.
+Individual words within a chunk may not be recognized by the person.
+[Gestalt Language Processing and AAC](https://www.assistiveware.com/blog/gestalt-language-processing-aac)
 * **Global Development Delay**: The term 'developmental delay' or 'global development delay' is used when a child takes longer to reach certain development milestones than other children their age.
 [Source](https://www.mencap.org.uk/learning-disability-explained/conditions/global-development-delay)
 * **Heterogeneity**: Having diverse characteristics or content
 * **Hypercalculia**: A development condition in which the ability to perform mathematical calculations is significantly superior to general learning ability.[Wikipedia](https://en.wikipedia.org/wiki/Hypercalculia).
 See also _Hypernumeracy_ and _Hyperlexia_.